MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 - A empty USB is needed for this setup!
 - 2 methods will be mentioned in this guideline.
 The first one (USB flash drive) is easier than the second one (ISO file).
 However, both of them are easy to perform!
 - If you have your usb, just stick with the method 1 because Microsoft will support you to set up Windows automatically, and you do not need to use Rufus or anything else => Ready to go!
-- If you want to use your DVD, please choose option 2 and no need to to use Rufus!
+- If you want to use your DVD :dvd:, please choose option 2 and no need to to use Rufus!
 - You can use Linux ISO file to install Linux in you VM, just mount it!
 Check my Ubuntu installation (in Linux repository) for more details.

 # My thoughts - From my experiences!